AdobeDocs/experience-platform.en/help/sources/tutorials/api/encrypt-data.md

 For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../landing/api-guide.md).

-### Supported file extensions for encrypted files
+### Supported file extensions for encrypted files {#supported-file-extensions-for-encrypted-files}

-The list of supported file extensions for encrypted files are as follows:
+The list of supported file extensions for encrypted files are:

 * .csv
 * .tsv